-Activity Responsible or delegated party Limit Approving and changing Policy Council Unlimited Approving borrowing programme Council Unlimited Acquisition and disposition of investments, other than treasury investments Council Unlimited Approval for charging assets as security over borrowing Council Unlimited Approve new and re-financed bank facilities and debt programmes Council Unlimited Approving transactions outside Policy Council Unlimited Day-to-day execution of treasury activities, including ensuring compliance to Policy CEO Subject to Policy Ensuring the policies comply with existing and new legislation.
-CEO Subject to Policy

-Activity Responsible or delegated party Limit Approving new bank counterparties and opening and closing of accounts CEO Subject to Policy Authorising list of signatories CEO Unlimited Approve new and refinanced borrowing in accordance with Council resolution CEO Per Council approved borrowing programme Management responsibility for treasury activities in accordance with the Policy SMCS and/or FM N/A Reporting instances of non- compliance to the CEO SMCS and/or FM Per risk control limits Managing the long-term financial position as outlined in the LTP.
+Activity Responsible or delegated party Limit Approving and changing Policy Council Unlimited Approving borrowing programme Council Unlimited Acquisition and disposition of nvestments, other than treasury nvestments Council Unlimited Approval for charging assets as security over borrowing Council Unlimited Approve new and re-financed bank actilities and debt programmes Council Unlimited Approving transactions outside Policy Council Unlimited Day-to-day execution of treasury activities, including ensuring compliance to Policy CEO Subject to Policy Ensuring the policies comply with existing and new legislation.
+CEO Subject to Policy Approving new bank counterparties and opening and closing of accounts CEO Subject to Policy Authorising list of signatories CEO Unlimited Approve new and refinanced porrowing in accordance with Council resolution CEO Per Council approved borrowing programme Management responsibility for reasury activities in accordance with the Policy SMCS and/or FM N/A Reporting instances of non- compliance to the CEO SMCS and/or FM Per risk control limits Managing the long-term financial position as outlined in the LTP.
 CEO Per risk control limits Conducting the Policy review SMCS and FM N/A